clarin-eric/handbook-development/docs/stack/python.md

 ### Django REST framework

-`SHOULD` use [Django-rest-framework](https://www.django-rest-framework.org/) for REST API implementation.
+We currently use [Django-rest-framework](https://www.django-rest-framework.org/) for REST API implementation.
 Other non-Django solutions like Flask are also fine, but we have no experience in working with any of them.
 Developers are free to explore other options.

 ### XML processing